Napa Valley restaurant owners kept tips from workers

 “What’s right is right.”

-According to the St. Helena restaurant website, Himalaya Sherpa Kitchen’s sister restaurants include Yak & Yeti in Napa and Ngima at Sonoma Grille in Sonoma.
+According to the St. Helena restaurant website, Himalayan Sherpa Kitchen opened May 29, 2012 and is at 1148 Main St. It serves Nepalese and Indian specialties.
+The website lists its two sister restaurants, Yak & Yeti in Napa and Sonoma Grille in Sonoma.
+Neither of those restaurants was involved in the Labor Commissioner Office’s action.